AusClimateService/plotting_maps/README.md

 <details>
  <summary> Expand </summary>

 You may need to check that the stippling is in the areas you expect it to be.
-There is a bug in contourf that causes the stippling to get confused when plotting noisy high-resolution mask.
+A bug in contourf causes the stippling to get confused when plotting noisy high-resolution mask.
 If that is the case, I recommend coarsening the stippling mask
 E.g.
 new_stippling_mask =  stippling_mask.coarsen(lat=2, boundary="pad").mean().coarsen(lon=2, boundary="pad").mean()>0.4